 Christ Presbyterian Church met for the first time on January 4, 1981 under the leadership of its Founding Pastor, Dr. Cortez Cooper.
-On the first Sunday of January, 1981, over 1,000 people gathered to form the new church at Hillsboro High School.
+On the first Sunday of January, 1981, more than1,000 people gathered to form the new church at Hillsboro High School.

 The church called Cortez Cooper as Senior Pastor and Scotty Smith as Assistant Pastor.
 There were several decisions to make: Would we be an independent church or would we align with a particular tradition or network?
 Would we purchase a facility or continue meeting in rented space?
 Would we sponsor a Christian school?
 What were our responsibilities to the urban poor?

 The first major decision was to join the Presbyterian Church in America, a new and growing denomination, in the spring of 1981.
 The second decision was to purchase land and build a permanent facility.
 We were a mobile congregation in those days – setting up and taking down “church” every week.
 We turned the High School library into the nursery, taught in classrooms and labs, and met for worship in the auditorium.

 When 49 acres of land became available at 2323 Old Hickory Boulevard, we purchased the property for $450,000.
 The first service in our new facility was on May 13,1984.